RichardAtCT/claude-code-openai-wrapper/README.md

 **Node.js Version**: The container requires Node.js 20+ for Claude CLI.
 The Dockerfile automatically installs the correct version.

 **First Run Authentication**:
-1. Access the desktop at http://localhost:6080 (default VNC password: `changeme`)
+1. Access the desktop at http://localhost:6080 (enter your VNC password from .env)
-2. Open a terminal in the desktop
-3. Run `claude auth login`
-4. Copy the URL and paste it into Firefox to complete authentication
-5. Start the API server: `echo "n" | python3 /app/main.py &`

-**Known Issues & Solutions**:
-- If you get syntax errors with f-strings, the main.py file has been fixed
-- The API server prompts for API key protection - answer "n" for no protection or set `API_KEY=""` environment variable
-- Browser authentication requires manual intervention on first run
+2. The authentication handler will automatically open Firefox if needed
+3. Complete the Claude login in the browser
+4. The API server starts automatically once authenticated

+**Security Notes**:
+- VNC password is **required** - no default password for security
+- Set `API_KEY` in .env to protect API endpoints
+- The container runs without API key prompts in Docker mode

 ### Docker Features